 Here is a situation that is all too common, especially in the winter: You arrive at the office in the early morning for a day full of meetings and calls.
-Before you know it the day has gone by and as you leave, after staying late to finish your to do list, the sun is setting.
+Before you know it, the day has gone by and as you leave, after staying late to finish your to do list, the sun is setting.
 You realize that you didn't leave the office for the entire day.
 “Where did the day go?” you ask.

-Spending the majority of the day inside is not just mentally disorienting, it’s a drag on our productivity and can be bad for our health.
+Spending the majority of the day inside is not just mentally disorienting, it’s a drag on employee productivity and can be bad for health.
 The EPA reports that the average American spends at least 90% of their time inside which, studies show, has effectively scrambled our biological clocks when it comes to when we rest and when we are awake and alert.
-While we can’t necessarily move our desks outside to soak up natural light, understanding the importance of our internal, circadian rhythms and taking steps to restore them to a more natural state can help boost productivity and mood around the office, especially during the darker, shorter days of winter.
+While we can’t necessarily move our desks outside to soak up natural light, understanding the importance of our internal, circadian rhythms and taking steps to restore them to a more natural state can help boost employee productivity and mood around the office, especially during the darker, shorter days of winter.

 The connection between circadian rhythms and behavior